sreesanpd/google-filestore-backup-kubernetes-cronjobs/README.md

 If there is a problem with the cronjob container, you can inspect it by:

-1. Add sleep timer to the container by editing google-filestore-backup-kubernetes-cronjobs/docker-resources/resources/filestore-backup.sh
+1. Add sleep timer to the container by editing google-filestore-backup-kubernetes-cronjobs/docker-resources/resources/filestore-backup.sh.
+Otherwise the container will immediately get deleted after running the job.

 ```
 #!/bin/bash